harunmohamed/cabeeapp/README.md

   </a>

   <p align="center">
-    Whether you’re running for a class or exploring the beautiful city of Girne, getting there should be easy.
-Find out how to take a trip around North Cyprus with CABEE.
+    Whether you’re getting to class or exploring the city, getting there should be easy.
     <br />
     <a href="https://harunmohamed.github.io/cabee/">View App</a>
-    ·
-    <a href="https://bambi.app/m/harun">Report Bug</a>
-    ·
-    <a href="https://bambi.app/m/harun">Request Feature</a>
   </p>
   <img src="https://imgur.com/AZKs0wQ.png" alt="CABEE UI KIT">
 </p>